 I’ve been doing freelance work as a genealogist since January 2014 whilst still at the Library of Birmingham.
 And when opportunity arose to take Voluntary Redundancy at the end of July 2015 I took it to allow me more time to spend on genealogical and heritage pursuits.

 I enjoy sharing my knowledge and enabling others to undertake their own research.
 I have delivered nearly 20 family history workshops at the Library of Birmingham and am increasingly being invited to give presentations to other groups .In April 2015 I delivered a talk on Coroners’ Inquest Records at Who Do You Think You Are Live? at the NEC and followed this up in 2016 with a talk on Birmingham Non-conformist records.
 In both years I also acted as an “expert” on the Society of Genealogists “Ask an Expert” stand.

 In addition to genealogical research work for a number of individual clients I have also undertaken research for Wall to Wall Productions for Who Do You Think You Are? on BBC TV, had a commissioned article published in Who Do You Think You Are? magazine and edited several of their Gem from the Archives features in 2016-17 and had several pieces published on the Birmingham Archives’ IronRoom Blog.

 My central location means that I am ideally situated for visiting any of the record offices and archives within the West Midlands including Birmingham, the Black Country, Warwick, Worcester and Stafford/Lichfield.
 I also visit the National Archives and am a member of the British Library.

-Take a look at my other pages for details of genealogical and research services I provide or if you would like to discuss your enquiry with me please send me a brief outline via the contact form below – or email firstname.lastname@example.org.
+Take a look at my other pages for details of genealogical and other heritage research services I provide or if you would like to discuss your enquiry with me please send me a brief outline via the contact form below – or email firstname.lastname@example.org.